singhgaurav1302/singhgaurav1302.github.io/_posts/cpp/2023-09-13-copy-semantics.md

 tags: [c++, c++98, c++03, copy, copy-constructor, copy-semantics]
 ---

-Copy semantics refer to the rules and mechanisms by which objects are copied or cloned when they are assigned to another object or passed as function arguments.
-It creates objects that are `equivalent` and `independent` i.e
+Copy semantics are the rules and mechanisms governing how objects are duplicated or cloned when they're assigned to another object or passed as function arguments.
+These rules ensure that the objects are `equal` and `independent`.

-1. `source == destination`
-2. modification to one object does not cause modification to other
+1. `Equality`: The original object (referred to as the "source") and the new object (the "destination") have identical content, `source == destination`.
+In other words, they are equal in terms of their values or state.
+2. `Independent`: Modifications made to one object do not affect the other.
+They remain separate and independent instances, even though they might contain the same initial data.

+## Implicit Copy

+Implicit copying is a process where a copy of an object is created automatically by the programming language or compiler without explicit instructions from the programmer.
+This behavior is common for the objects which follow `value semantics`.

-{: file="copy.cpp" }
+{: file="implicit_copy.cpp" }

 ```c++
 #include <cassert>